Witiko/doctoral-thesis/main.md

 # Conclusion {#conclusion}
 \label{cha:conclusion}

-% Can semantic matching techniques based on token embeddings improve accuracy
-% of math information retrieval?
-%
-% - Section 4.2.1:
-%     - Answer: Intrinsic evaluation of token embeddings suffers many flaws and
-%       does not always correlate with extrinsic end tasks.
-% - Section 4.2.2:
-%     - Future work: Evaluate on extrinsic end tasks.
-% - Section 4.2.3:
-%     - Future work: Evaluate on languages other than English.
-% - Section 4.2.5:
-%     - Future work: Use our WSD algorithm to disambiguate content math into
-%       semantic math.
-% - Section 4.2.6:
-%     - Future work: Evaluate decontextualized token embeddings on math
-%       information retrieval.
-% - Section 4.2.7:
-%     - Answer: Semantic matching techniques based on token embeddings
-%       significantly improve accuracy on math information retrieval.
-%       -> Especially with weighted zone scoring (Section 4.5).
-% - Section 4.6.2:
-%     - Answer: Quantized and regularized token embeddings can improve accuracy
-%     - Future work: Let's try using BM25 and BM25⁺. -> Let's also try using
-%       paths in SLT and OPT trees for representations (Section 4.1).

-% Can semantic matching techniques based on token embeddings be practically fast?
-%
-% - Section 5.2.1:
-%     - Answer: Quantized token embeddings can be more than 20× faster than
-%       non-quantized token embeddings and are within 2% accuracy of the cosine
-%       similarity on the English word analogy task.
-%     - Future work:
-% - Section 5.2.2:
-%     - Answer: Our constrained positional model can be trained 2× faster than
-%       the positional model.
-% - Sections 5.3.2:
-%     - Answer: We showed that the soft vector space can be as fast as the hard
-%       vector with no loss in accuracy.
-%     - Future work: Improve current implementation to achieve the theoretical
-%       O(1) worst-case time complexity. -> Use our approximate dense retrieval
-%       to speed up the retrieval of token embeddings.
-(Section 4.6.1 and 5.3.1)

-% Can learning-to-rank techniques always improve the accuracy compared to
-% individual systems?
-%
-% - Section 4.3:
-%     - Answer: Our ensemble was more or equally accurate than any
-%       individual technique on 15 out of 20 machine translation evaluation
-%       tasks
-%     - Future work: Evaluate on math information retrieval.
-% - Section 4.4:
-%     - Answer: Our ensemble was more accurate than any other individual system
-%       on the find answers task of the ARQMath labs.

-% Mixed bag

-% - Section 4.1:
-%     - Answer: Prefix works, but Paths in SLT (Tangent-L) and OPT (Approach0)
-%       are better.
-%     - Future work: Let's try using Paths in SLT and OPT.
-% - Section 4.5:
-%     - Answer: Weighted zone scoring improves accuracy on math information
-%       retrieval.
-% - Sections 4.6.1 and 5.3.1:
-%     - Answer: We can perform approximate dense retrieval with no loss in
-%       accuracy.
-% - Sections 6.1.1 and 6.1.2:
-%     - Answer: Part-of-speech tags and other grammatical properties of tokens
-%       can be extracted from quantized and positional models.
-%     - Future work: Can formal concept analysis be used to extract token relations
-%       from the quantized model?
-% - Section 6.2:
-%     - Answer: We showed that the different strengths and weaknesses of math
-%       information retrieval systems can be analyzed and explained.
-% - Section 6.3:
-%     - Answer: We created an interactive visualization of the soft vector space
-%       model and published it online.
-%     - Future work should focus at the usability testing of our visualization.

-% Highlight reproducibility: more than 20 digital artifacts including Docker images,
-% Jupyter Notebooks, and pre-trained token embeddings.

-## Thesis Summary
-### Research Questions
-### Thesis Contributions
-## Future Work
+In my work, I aimed to answer three research questions:

+1. Can semantic matching techniques based on token embeddings improve accuracy of math information retrieval?

+2. Can semantic matching techniques based on token embeddings be practically fast for math information retrieval?

+3. Can learning-to-rank techniques consistently improve accuracy compared to the individual math information retrieval systems?

+← I will now summarize the results of my research with respect to my research questions and offer directions for future work:

+1. I have shown that semantic matching techniques based on token embeddings significantly improve accuracy on math information retrieval compared to the hard vector space model.
+This is especially true in combination with weighted zone scoring.
+    See sections
+    \vref{sec:sparse-retrieval-in-inverted-indices-and-vector-databases-accuracy}
+    and \vref{sec:weighted-zone-scoring}.

+    I have also shown how the accuracy of token embeddings can be further improved using hyperparameter optimization, the constrained
+    positional model, word sense disambiguation, decontextualization), and regularization.
+See sections
+    \vref{sec:heuristical-hyperparameter-optimization-in-subtoken-language-models}
+    through \vref{sec:decontextualized-word-embeddings}.
+    However, some of my results were only evaluated on intrinsic tasks.
+Therefore, future work should also evaluate these improvements on math information retrieval.

+2. I have proven that the soft vector space model with token embeddings as its measure of semantic token relatedness can be restricted to be as fast as the hard vector space model and I have shown that this restriction does not cause any loss in accuracy.
+However, my implementation has not achieved the theoretical speed of the soft vector space model and future work should focus on improving it.
+See Section \vref{sec:sparse-retrieval-in-inverted-indices-and-vector-databases-speed}

+    I have also shown how the speed of token embeddings can be improved in terms their arithmetic, training, and retrieval.
+See sections
+    \vref{sec:quantized-token-embeddings-with-fast-bitwise-arithmetic},
+    \vref{sec:position-independent-token-embeddings-speed}, and
+    \vref{sec:dense-retrieval-in-inverted-indices-speed}.

+3. I have shown that four different rank-based fusion learning-to-rank techniques can always improve the accuracy compared to individual systems on math information retrieval.
+See Section \vref{sec:rank-based-fusion}.

+    I have also shown that the score aggregation learning-to-rank technique can consistently improve the accuracy compared to individual systems on machine translation tasks.
+Future work should evaluate score aggregation on math information retrieval.
+    See Section \vref{sec:score-aggregation-of-structural-and-semantic-matching-techniques}.

+To make it easy for other to reproduce and continue my work, I have produced and publicly released more than twenty digital artifacts, including Docker images, Jupyter notebooks, pre-trained token embeddings, online demos, and Git repositories.

 # List of Author's Publications {#publications}